chromice/order.less/README.md

 <div id="sidebar">Sidebar</div>

 <ul id="grid"><!--
-	We must bust the whitespace between each items, because they will be rendered as inline blocks.
+	We must bust the whitespace around all items, because they will be rendered as inline blocks.
  --><li>Item 1</li><!--
  --><li>Item 2</li><!--